maciejgz/rac/README.md

 - rac-rent-service - 8082 - Renting service
 - rac-search-service - 8083 - search functionality
 - rac-car-service - 8084 - car fleet management
-- rac-location-service - 8085 - gathering location data of the cars
+- rac-location-service - 8085 - gathering location data of the cars and users.
+All the agents are sending the data to this service.
+Should use Cassandra column database for storing the location data.
 - rac-discovery-service - http://localhost:8761/ - Spring Eureka server
 - rac-configuration-service - 8888 - Spring Cloud Config
 - MongoDB - 27017 - centralized database - each microservice will have a different schema